 CommerceCore Ontology provides the foundation for building specialized commercial domain ontologies.
-Our goal is to provide a generic set of building blocks that can be extended.
-Commerce is just one element of the overall digital experience so ultimately your semantics must align with that of your domain.
+Our goal is to provide a generic set of semantic building blocks that can be extended.

-Provenance answers the question of who-what-when-where by capturing information such as entities, agents, and activities.
+Provenance answers the question of who-what-when-where-why by capturing information such as entities, agents, and activities.

 This requires the ontology capture Agent/Entity interactions and Activity Behavioristics.
-CommerceCore must also represent both Specification and Transactional system characteristics.
-Our Ontology leverages the powerful and proven PROV-O and P-Plan Ontologies.
+Our Ontology leverages the powerful and proven W3C PROV-O and P-Plan Ontologies.

 Composability of Packaged Business Capabilities is a fundamental tenant of modern e-Commerce architectures.

-Companies like Shopify, CommerceTools, SiteCore, ElasticPath and others are championing the principles of composability and PBC's.
+Companies like Shopify, CommerceTools, SiteCore, and ElasticPath are championing the principles of composability and PBC's.
 These companies talk to the value of assembling components to build tailored commerce solutions.

-The best place to start this "Commerce OS" revolution is to build out a CommerceCore ontology that draws out these commonalities and establishes a common language.
+The best place to start this "eCommerce OS" revolution is to build out a CommerceCore ontology that draws out these PBC Interfaces and establish a common language.

 This Ontology will help serve to address the biggest issue facing composable commerce today which is complexities inherent in integration and solution assembly.